Type safety: Type-safe and type-unsafe languages

-Type safety is usually a requirement for any toy language (i.e. esoteric language) proposed in academic programming language research.
-Many languages, on the other hand, are too big for human-generated type safety proofs, as they often require checking thousands of cases.
+Type safety is usually a requirement for any toy language (i.e., esoteric language) proposed in academic programming language research.
+However, many languages are too big for human-generated type safety proofs, as they often require checking thousands of cases.
 Nevertheless, some languages such as Standard ML, which has rigorously defined semantics, have been proved to meet one definition of type safety.
-Some other languages such as Haskell are believed to meet some definition of type safety, provided certain "escape" features are not used (for example Haskell's unsafePerformIO, used to "escape" from the usual restricted environment in which I/O is possible, circumvents the type system and so can be used to break type safety.)
+Some other languages such as Haskell are believed to meet some definition of type safety, provided certain "escape" features are not used (for example Haskell's unsafePerformIO, used to "escape" from the usual restricted environment in which input/output (I/O) is possible, circumvents the type system and so can be used to break type safety.)
 Type punning is another example of such an "escape" feature.
 Regardless of the properties of the language definition, certain errors may occur at run-time due to bugs in the implementation, or in linked libraries written in other languages; such errors could render a given implementation type unsafe in certain circumstances.
 An early version of Sun's Java virtual machine was vulnerable to this sort of problem.